 D. Aspects of Emishi people and society

-see this culture as both a challenge to the early Japanese state, and in influencing its transformation through the warrior culture.
+14. Hitakami and the Emishi Horse Archers: The central aspect of Emishi culture was the horse archer, and most scholars of Japan see this culture as both a challenge to the early Japanese state, and in influencing its transformation through the warrior culture.
 A major scholar of Tohoku history Takahashi Tomio looks at this culture and why it did not continue among the later Ainu (revised 2009.10.25).
-Japan

-Here I will look at two differing perspectives regarding the Emishi allies, the fushu and ifu.
-This discussion is key in understanding the nature of the Emishi and the way they were seen by the Yamato court (revised 2013.1.19).
+15. Emishi Fushu and Ifu: Here I will look at two differing perspectives regarding the Emishi allies, the fushu and ifu (revised 2013.1.19).

 Field Museum of Natural History: Ainu Origins：This site is possibly the best for understanding this time period, and has excellent maps that I will link to in my pages where relevant.
 In particular it outlines the emergence of the Satsumon culture in

-, the northernmost island in Hokkaido , about the same time that wars between the Yamato Japanese and the Emishi people were occurring in the Tohoku or northeastern Japan , the main Honshu . of island Japan
+Hokkaido, the northernmost island in Japan, about the same time that wars between the Yamato Japanese and the Emishi people were occurring in the Tohoku or northeastern Honshu, the main . islandof Japan

 Islands of the Spirit: One of the best informational sites put out by PBS's Nova program that links the Ainu with the Jomon.